yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getilfunctionbodyallocator-method.md

 ms.assetid: 5da1bf3d-dddf-4892-b266-578ee54d570b
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: c5651da4c0065a4ac479fe31e54225ee5df51b32
+ms.openlocfilehash: 8af2b6834ac8655c64a7738c65550b515a4b6675
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67780615"
+ms.locfileid: "74439051"
 ---
 # <a name="icorprofilerinfogetilfunctionbodyallocator-method"></a>ICorProfilerInfo::GetILFunctionBodyAllocator Yöntemi
-Bir yöntem gövdesi bir yöntemin Microsoft Ara dil (MSIL) kodu değiştirme için kullanılacak bellek ayırmak için sağlayan bir arabirimi alır.
+Gets an interface that provides a method to allocate memory to be used for swapping out the body of a method in Microsoft intermediate language (MSIL) code.

 ## <a name="syntax"></a>Sözdizimi